Navigation Menu

 In the Police is Here! permanent exhibition museum visitors are able to walk along streets and alleys where the police do their everyday work.
 The “criminal landscape” of the various epochs is on display: crimes, accidents and the dark side of the lives of police clients.

-Photo The Police Museum, Jarkko Järvinen
+Photo the Police Museum, Jarkko Järvinen

 Download image (7.4 MB)